-IRECT admission to the Master of Science in Nursing (M.S.N.) program requires graduation from an N.L.N.-accredited baccalaureate program with an upper division major in nursing (B.S.N. degree).
+IRECT admission to the Master of Science in Nursing (M.S.N.) program requires graduation from an NLN-accredited baccalaureate program with an upper division major in nursing (B.S.N. degree).
 Applicants from unaccredited nursing programs will be considered on an individual basis.

-Admission without a B.S.N. degree requires entry via a generalist nursing bridge program.
-Qualified students without a B.S.N. degree enter the Master of Science in Nursing with Multiple Entry Options (M.S.N./M.E.O. or bridge) program.
+Admission without a B.S.N. degree is possible via a generalist nursing bridge program.
+Qualified students without a B.S.N. enter the Master of Science in Nursing with Multiple Entry Options (M.S.N./M.E.O.) program, also known as the Bridge program.